 At night, if you get up to move, the smart home system can recognize that you are active, the security sensors near your active area will be automatically shielded, and when you leave the area, the smart home system will be unblocked.
 The advantage of doing so is to prevent you from manually deploying and withdrawing defense.

 Geographic location includes determining the distance between the user and her/his home through his mobile phone, and also including the location of the user in the house.
 This is conducive to the realization of more customized functions.

-By giving the intelligent home system 3D modeling function, it can master the structure of the whole home.
-It can share the structure data with other devices, such as floor sweeper robot, smart speaker and other mobile devices, to realize the indoor equipment location.
+By giving the intelligent home system a 3D modeling function, it can master the structure of the whole home.
+It can share the structure data with other devices, such as floor sweeper robots, smart speakers and other mobile devices, to realize the indoor equipment location.

 When you are cooking in the kitchen while listening to the music played by the smart speaker, the smart speaker suddenly inserts a voice “strangers come to visit the front door”, and the screen of the smart speaker displays the door monitoring image.